nhohung/hackintosh_thinkpad_X230/README.md

 ## Extra notes

 ### a.
-Connection notes
+Connectivity
 - Bluetooth will run natively after installation
 - Bluetooth (and sometimes Wifi) may become instable after waking up from sleep.
-Suggestion: disconnect your bluetooth devices before putting your Hackintosh to sleep.
+Suggestion: disconnect your bluetooth devices and turn off bluetooth before putting your Hackintosh to sleep.
 After waking up, reconnect bluetooth devices.
 For wifi, disable and enable is adequate.

 ### b.
 TRIM support on SSD
 Initially after installation,TRIM is not activated on my SSD (SanDisk SDSSDA480G) - you can find if it's on or off by go to About This Mac > System Report > SATA.